What is Sandrart.net?

 - Tagging of publications in the text: Sandrart mentions a large number of antique and contemporary writings.
 These parts of the text were edited in the same way as occurrences of persons, places and works of art (see above), providing bi-directional linking between the text and the bibliography.

-- Web Services and Linked Open Data: The database content has been made available via a REST-based web interface.
+- Web Services and Linked Open Data: The database content has been made available via a RESTful Web API.
 Cross-references to and from other projects were added based on the “PND BEACON” format.
 Additionally, a large part of the databases’ content has been added as Linked Open Data in RDF format.

 - Online edition of the Latin edition: In the early 1680s, Sandrart himself published a Latin edition of the Teutsche Academie, which is important insofar as it is not a mere translation, but comprises additional content.
 This edition has been available since spring 2012 at la.sandrart.net.

 Besides these features, there were numerous improvements, ranging from a rewritten search to better display of the facsimile images or the extended use of vocabularies such as PND, ULAN, TGN or GeoNames.

 After some remaining tasks had been finished, the edition was handed over to the Herzog August Bibliothek in Wolfenbüttel, which has offered to provide long-time availability of the project’s results.